 Posting your whereabouts and advertising the fact that you’re away from home may open you up to considerable risk.
 Consider what could happen if someone (who you may even trust) were to gain access to your home, office, or any other location where you keep personal information.
 Not only can property theft occur, but identity theft as well — it can take years for your credit to recover.
 Resist the urge to post that status update or photo, and save your social sharing for when you’re back at home.

 If you’re concerned about your credit after traveling, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.